Venomm: Fictional character biography

 Venomm later lived in the Wakandan Palace alongside Taku.
 A CIA agent had secretly embedded a transmitter under the skin of Venomm's giant pet python Matilda, causing the Black Panther to initially think that Venomm was a spy in their midst, but when he learned the truth the Black Panther removed the transmitter from her head.
 Venomm maintained a position of trust within the Wakandan Palace, where be befriended Nick Collins, the son of Michael Collins.
 Under the command of their king, the Black Panther, all of Wakanda marched onto the land of the Jabari to punish the Man-Ape for murdering a doppelganger version of the Black Panther.
 Venomm was at the front lines in the midst of the army and tribal warriors, and battled Jabari tribesmen during the conflict.

 He briefly reappeared as one of the villains summoned by Sin to battle Earth's heroes.
 He joined the DOA's battle against the Avengers and other heroes at the DOA's HQ in South Carolina, but was knocked unconscious by Iron Fist.

-Writer Don McGregor created Venomm with the intention from the beginning of showing him with Taku as lovers, but due to censorship at the time he could not show it explicitly.
-However, in Black Panther: Panther's Prey #2, he revealed a little more of their intimate relationship when they are called "companions" and W'Kabi compares their relationship to his marriage to his wife.

 Powers and abilities

-Venomm can control the behavior of snakes through training, chemicals, and apparently some form of psionic influence.
-Venomm has built up within himself an immunity to all but the most venomous snake venom.
-Venomm's face was scarred by acid so that it looks corpse-like.